arabomeivan/BookStoreAPI/README.md

 CI is configured using GitHub Actions.
 Each time code is pushed or a pull request is created:

-* The environment is set up (Node 16)
+* The environment is set up (Node 22)
 * Dependencies are installed
+* Runs Server Locally
-* Cypress API tests are executed
+* Cypress API tests are executed against local server to mitigate bugs promoted to staging (https://bookstoreapi-q86w.onrender.com)

 Deployment or further workflows only proceed if all tests pass, ensuring that the API remains stable and fully tested.